Applied Economist & Data Scientist

 - Impact of eco-friendly attributes on customers' reviews: Analysis of Amazon reviews using machine learning

 Besides my research works, I am also a serial social entrepreneur.
 I am always eager to translate my researches into concrete solutions for development.
-The social impact of my works led me to feature among the 35 under 35 young innovators in francophone countries in 2016.
+The social impact of my works led me to feature among the 35 under 35 young innovators in francophone countries in 2016 and the Clinton Foundation honor roll in 2017.